How to Make the Perfect Brownie Every Time

 What Makes the Perfect Brownie: Taste, Texture, and Look

-A great brownie starts with bold chocolate flavor, rich and decadent, and not overly sweet.
+A great brownie starts with bold, rich, decadent chocolate flavor and is not overly sweet.
 The texture is critical: fudgy and dense with just enough chewiness to satisfy.
 Finally, the appearance should invite you in with its glossy, crackled top and gooey interior.
 Together, these elements transform an average brownie into a masterpiece.

 Choosing the Right Ingredients for the Perfect Brownie